hazelcast/hazelcast-reference-manual/src/HotRestartPersistence.md

 - `parallelism`: Level of parallelism in Hot Restart Persistence.
 There will be this many IO threads, each writing in parallel to its own files.
 During the Hot Restart procedure, this many IO threads will be reading the files and this many rebuilder threads will be rebuilding the Hot Restart metadata.
 - `validation-timeout-seconds`: Validation timeout for the Hot Restart process when validating the cluster members expected to join and the partition table on the whole cluster.
 - `data-load-timeout-seconds`: Data load timeout for the Hot Restart process.
 All members in the cluster should finish restoring their local data before this timeout.
-- `cluster-data-recovery-policy`: Specifies the data recovery policy that will be respected during hot restart cluster start.
+- `cluster-data-recovery-policy`: Specifies the data recovery policy that will be respected during Hot Restart cluster start.
 Valid values are;
-    * `FULL_RECOVERY_ONLY`: Starts the cluster only when all expected nodes are present and correct.
+    * `FULL_RECOVERY_ONLY`: Starts the cluster only when all expected members are present and correct.
 Otherwise, it fails.
-This is default value.
+This is the default value.
     * `PARTIAL_RECOVERY_MOST_RECENT`: Starts the cluster with the members which have most up-to-date partition table and successfully restored their data.
-All other members will leave the cluster and force-start themselves.
+All other members will leave the cluster and force start themselves.
 If no member restores its data successfully, cluster start fails.
     * `PARTIAL_RECOVERY_MOST_COMPLETE`: Starts the cluster with the largest group of members which have the same partition table version and successfully restored their data.
-All other members will leave the cluster and force-start themselves.
+All other members will leave the cluster and force start themselves.
 If no member restores its data successfully, cluster start fails.
 - `hot-restart`: The configuration that enables or disables the Hot Restart feature per data structure.
 This element is used for the supported data structures (in the above examples, you can see that it is included in `map` and `cache`).
 Turning on `fsync` guarantees that data is persisted to the disk device when a write operation returns successful response to the caller.
 By default, `fsync` is turned off.
 That means data will be persisted to the disk device eventually, instead of on every disk write.
 This generally provides better performance.

 #### Hot Restart Configuration Examples